s9w/preTeX/README.md

 ![](https://raw.githubusercontent.com/s9w/preTeX/master/docs/sc.gif)

-This is not intended to replace LaTeX macros (`\newcommand` etc), but rather enable things that are impossible or very tedious otherwise.
+More examples and a complete list below

+## Motivation

+The math syntax of LaTeX is powerful and a defacto standard even outside of LaTeX.
+But it's ~30 years old and has some curiosities and makes it awkward to transfer certain expressions from your brain into TeX code.
+There's a powerful macro system which can alleviate some of it, but it's limited.
+That's where preTeX comes into play.
+It translates "natural" expressions into 100% correct LaTeX code.

+## Safety

+Most of the transformations do things that would be expected of a modern LaTeX and are mistakenly assumed by non-gurus, like translating `>>` to `\gg`.
+Others are more agressive but simplify the syntax greatly.
+Only the safe ones are enabled by default and the entire process can be controlled by command line arguments or inline with LaTeX comments.
+It's excessively tested to be safe and unintended changes are almost impossible.
+The automatic testing currently checks against 8 randomly selected arXiv papers (>270KB raw latex) and makes sure they're untouched.
+Also the input file is never overwritten.

+It only works inside math code, ignores comments and everything in lables and isn't confused by escaped dollar signs.
+Also even the most exotic use of whitespace should be preserved as long as it's valid LaTeX.
+The inserted commands get their needed whitespace added, but only if necessary.

+## Usage

 To use, either install with `(sudo) pip install pretex` or simply put the `pretex.py` wherever you need it.
 The only mandatory argument is an input filename.
 You can also supply an output filename (default is `{original}_t.tex`) and exclude transformations.
 Usage:

 ```
 pretex thesis.tex                                     # for installed version